jake-chipps/plushie/_docs/index.md

 ## Overview

-This curriculum is an introduction to programming physical computational artifacts.

-### 1 The Circuit
-- Design the plushie.
-- Design and construct a circuit for the LEDs.

-### 2 Program the Lights
-- Program the LEDs.
-- Debug the code.

-### 3 Program the Music
-- Program the music.
+This DIY-style curriculum uses design to introduce physical computing.
+In this project, learners will: design an aesthetic layout for a plushie; design and construct a circuit on the plushie using conductive thread; program independent LEDs in the circuit; program music initiated by user interaction, and; program an animation using an LED matrix.

+## Materials
+- Micro:Bit V2
+- Sewable LEDs (3-4)
+- USB to microUSB cord
+- Conductive thread
+- Regular or embroidery thread
+- Sewing needle
+- Computer with internet access and USB port
-- Debug the code.
+- Felt

-### 4 Make the Plushie
-- Construct the final project.
+- Fabric markers
-- Test.
+- Scissors